-Decision Request Deadline Progress and follow-up action Status nce with decision 2014/1, the country programme documents, mocratic Republic of the Congo, Mali and Paraguay 2020/3 Extensions of ongoing country programmes Para 1: Takes note of the first two-month extensions of the country programmes for Argentina and Uruguay; and the first one-year extensions of the country programmes for Colombia, Lebanon, Tajikistan and Zimbabwe, all of which were approved by the Executive Director and are presented in table 1 of document E/ICEF/2020/P/L.5; Para 2: Approves the three-month extension of the country programme for South Africa, following a previous 15-month extension and a previous one-year extension, as presented in table 2 of document E/ICEF/2020/P/L.5.
-2020/4 Extension of the Vaccine Independenc e Initiative and its revolving fund Approves a five-year extension of the Vaccine Independence Initiative for the period 2021 to 2025, in accordance with the terms of the original document approved by the Executive Board in 1991 (E/ICEF/1991/P/L.41) and as amended by the Board in its decision 2015/5. , as presented At the first regular session of 2025, UNICEF will submit to the Executive Board for its consideration and approval the extension of the Vaccine Independence Initiative and its revolving fund.
-UNICEF is on track to submit a recommendation for extension of the Initiative at the first regular session of 2025.
+Decision Request Deadline Progress and follow-up action Status including aggregate indicative budgets, for (E/ICEF/2020/P/L.1-E/ICEF/2020/P/L.4).
+Cuba, the Der nocratic Republic of the Congo, Mali and Paraguay 2020/3 Extensions of ongoing country Para 1: Takes note of the first two-month extensions of the country programmes for Argentina and Uruguay; and the first one-year extensions of the country programmes for Colombia, Lebanon, Tajikistan and Zimbabwe, all of which were approved by the Executive Director and are presented in table 1 of document E/ICEF/2020/P/L.5; Para 2: Approves the three-month extension of the country programme for South Africa, following a previous 15-month programmes l in table 2 of document E/ICEF/2020/P/L.5.
+2020/4 Extension of the Vaccine Independenc e Initiative Approves a five-year extension of the Vaccine Independence Initiative for the period 2021 to 2025, in accordance with the terms of the original document approved by the Executive Board in 1991 At the first regular session of 2025, UNICEF will submit to the Executive Board for its consideration and approval the extension of the Vaccine Independence Initiative and its revolving fund.
+UNICEF is on track to submit a recommendation for extension of In progress and its revolving fund (E/ICEF/1991/P/L.41) and as amended by the Board in its decision 2015/5. the Initiative at the first regular session of 2025.
 Currently, UNICEF is internally evaluating the merit of also including a recommendation for right-sizing the Initiative from the current maximum authorization.
-In progress 2020/5 Evaluation of Para 1: Welcomes the evaluation of innovation in UNICEF work and its summary (E/ICEF/2020/3) and takes note of the recommendations and the UNICEF management response (E/ICEF/2020/4); innovation in UNICEF work, and management response Para 2: Emphasizes the continued importance of cooperation by UNICEF with other United Nations agencies with regard to the development and implementation of innovations, and encourages UNICEF to include information on such cooperation in future reporting; The recommendations of the Executive Board have been well noted and these will be reflected in future activities and reports.
+2020/5 Evaluation of Para 1: Welcomes the evaluation of innovation in UNICEF work and its summary (E/ICEF/2020/3) and takes note of the recommendations and the UNICEF management response (E/ICEF/2020/4); innovation in UNICEF work, and management response Para 2: Emphasizes the continued importance of cooperation by UNICEF with other United Nations agencies with regard to the development and implementation of innovations, and encourages UNICEF to include information on such cooperation in future reporting; The recommendations of the Executive Board have been well noted and these will be reflected in future activities and reports.
 Completed Para 3: Encourages UNICEF to work in close cooperation with the Principal Adviser, Organizational Culture, to succeed in achieving an open and innovative work culture within UNICEF.
 The recommendations of the Executive Board have been well noted and these will be reflected in future activities and reports.
-Completed 2020/6 UNICEF Para 1: Takes note of the report of the Board (A/74/5/Add.3) as well as the management r for the financial period that ended on 31 December 2018 CEF/2020/AB/L.2); n/a financial Para 2: Notes the unqualified audit opinion f For 2018 issue ed by the Board of Auditors for UNICEF; n/a
+Completed 2020/6 UNICEF Para 1: Takes note of the report of the Board (A/74/5/Add.3) as well as the management r for the financial period that ended on 31 December 2018 CEF/2020/AB/L.2); n/a financial Para 2: Notes the unqualified audit opinion f or 2018 issue ed by the Board of Auditors for UNICEF; n/a